404coderCN/ece4760_final_project/_posts/2022-12-12-project-details.md

 (3)	Adding an average function in our code.
 This function is responsible for taking average of received sensor data over a short period of time and determine the movement of robot fingers.
 In this way we could reduce much of the back and forth movement because of a few inaccurate data.

-Intellectual Property Consideration:
+**Intellectual Property Consideration:**
-Our design of robot hand is based on the open-source project called <a class="highlight-link" href="https://inmoov.fr/hand-and-forarm/" target="_blank" rel="noreferrer">inMoov</a>, including all 3D-printing files and the instructions for assembling the robot hand.
+Our design of robot hand is based on the open-source project called <a class="highlight-link" href="https://inmoov.fr/hand-and-forarm/" target="_blank" rel="noreferrer">inMoov</a>, including most 3D-printing files and the instructions for assembling the robot hand.
+This platform is available to everyone and thus using their design does not violate any intellectual property rights.
-For the transceiver driver module for Raspberry Pi Pico, we referred to the public Github page of <a class="highlight-link" href="https://github.com/AndyRids/pico-nrf24" target="_blank" rel="noreferrer">AndyRids</a>.
+We referred to the public Github repository of <a class="highlight-link" href="https://github.com/AndyRids/pico-nrf24" target="_blank" rel="noreferrer">AndyRids</a> for using the nRF24L01+ transceiver with raspberry pi pico.

 ## Appendix
+The group approves this report for inclusion on the course website.
+The group approves the video for inclusion on the course youtube channel.

+**References:**
+<a class="highlight-link" href="https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf" target="_blank" rel="noreferrer">RP2040 datasheet</a>

+<a class="highlight-link" href="https://datasheets.raspberrypi.com/pico/raspberry-pi-pico-c-sdk.pdf" target="_blank" rel="noreferrer">Raspberry pi pico C/C++ SDK</a>

+<a class="highlight-link" href="https://www.sparkfun.com/datasheets/Components/SMD/nRF24L01Pluss_Preliminary_Product_Specification_v1_0.pdf" target="_blank" rel="noreferrer">nRF24L01+ datasheet</a>

+<a class="highlight-link" href="https://github.com/AndyRids/pico-nrf24" target="_blank" rel="noreferrer">nRF24L01+ driver</a>

+<a class="highlight-link" href="https://components101.com/motors/mg996r-servo-motor-datasheet" target="_blank" rel="noreferrer">MG996R datasheet</a>

+<a class="highlight-link" href="https://www.instructables.com/Robotic-Hand-With-Wireless-Glove-Controlled-NRF24L/" target="_blank" rel="noreferrer">Instructables project</a>

+<a class="highlight-link" href="https://inmoov.fr/hand-and-forarm/" target="_blank" rel="noreferrer">inMoov robot model</a>